 If your VPN provider does not provide you with access to OpenVPN, we advise you to proceed with caution.
 Some VPN providers will allow you to choose between their own closed-source encryption protocol and OpenVPN.
 In these cases, we highly-recommend electing to use OpenVPN.

 Using a closed-source encryption protocol is alarming because it means that the software code is secret.
 Because it is hidden and the host VPN company created it, you have no real way of knowing how the protocol operates.
 Because OpenVPN is open-sourced, you can trust that the service works.
 Open-source promotes accountability.

 If your VPN provider does not allow you to choose between its own closed-source encryption protocol and OpenVPN, we recommend that you find another VPN service.
-An example of a VPN provider that falls into this category that we recommend avoiding is Hola VPN.

 Ease of Use